-- a.
-A payments landscape map detailing the activities and initiatives underway across the payments ecosystem. - b.
-An implementation plan for the NPA. - c.
-A high-level migration plan from existing systems including transition periods and system end dates.
+- a) A payments landscape map detailing the activities and initiatives underway across the payments ecosystem. - b) An updated implementation plan for the NPA. - c) A high-level migration plan from existing systems including transition periods and system end dates. - d) A detailed Risk Register with 7 key focus areas and 6 mitigating themes.